VLamax vs VO2max: The Second Number Behind Every Race

 Male, 75 kg, 15 % body fat, VO2max 55.
 Female values at same VLamax are very close (within ~1 %) at equivalent body composition.

 Read it carefully.
 Pushing VLamax from 0.20 to 1.00 — same VO2max, same body — buys you 255 W more 1-minute attack power.
-The cost: 95 minutes slower marathon, 76 W lower FTP.
+The cost: 76 W lower FTP, 89 W lower 2-hour endurance power.
 That's not a rounding-error trade-off.
 That's two different athletes.

 The low-VLamax cyclist wins the Gran Fondo, rides a solid 3-hour break, and suffers every time the race goes single-file in a crit.

-The high-VLamax cyclist covers every attack in the criterium, wins the bunch sprint, and blows up at kilometer 22 of the half marathon.
+The high-VLamax cyclist covers every attack in the criterium, wins the bunch sprint, and gets dropped on the first sustained climb.

 Neither is better.
 Both are tools.
 The mistake is using the wrong one for your discipline.

-The criterium versus the marathon — why this matters in practice
+The criterium versus the Gran Fondo — why this matters in practice

 A criterium cyclist with VLamax 0.30 can't win a crit.
 Not because he's unfit — but because he can't accelerate hard enough to follow a break.
 Attack goes, everyone surges, and he's gapped by meter thirty.
 He's too efficient to sprint.

-The same guy in a marathon?
-Ninety minutes in, he's cruising while everyone around him is falling apart.
-The efficiency that killed his crit chances is exactly what wins him the marathon.
+The same guy on a 5-hour Gran Fondo?
+Four hours in, he's cruising while everyone around him is falling apart.
+The efficiency that killed his crit chances is exactly what wins him the long race.

-The hard rule: match your VLamax to your discipline. - A criterium racer needs at least 0.50 to bridge breaks - A marathoner wants to be in the endurance band (0.20–0.35) — lower the VLamax, longer the glycogen lasts, further the wall shifts - A 10K runner sits in the 0.35–0.50 sweet spot — a mix of endurance economy and repeatable 30-second surges
+The hard rule: match your VLamax to your discipline. - A criterium racer needs at least 0.50 to bridge breaks - A Gran Fondo / GC rider wants to be in the endurance band (0.25–0.40) — lower the VLamax, longer the glycogen lasts - A road-race all-rounder sits in the 0.40–0.55 sweet spot

 Note the interaction with VO2max: the higher your VO2max, the more forgiving your VLamax can be.
-A sub-3 marathoner with VO2max 63 can tolerate VLamax 0.40 and still break three hours.
-A VO2max 55 runner needs VLamax closer to 0.20–0.25 to approach 3:06.
 VLamax doesn't work in isolation — it always combines with your aerobic ceiling.

 Most athletes are training the wrong direction without knowing it.